 Military psychologists work in various environments, including veterans’ hospitals, Navy ships, deployment centers, and base hospitals.
 Many are embedded with soldiers in combat zones, including Special Forces operatives and Marine Corp units.

 Some military psychologists are employed as instructors, training specialists, and supervisors.
-Many work with soldiers preparing to deploy to warzones, struggling with grief after a comrade is killed in combat, and suffering with PTSD.
+Many work with soldiers preparing to deploy to war zones, struggling with grief after a comrade is killed in combat, and suffering from PTSD.

 If a student chooses to attend a military college or university, the United States military will typically pay for living and education expenses.
 Once a master’s or doctorate degree is earned, students are required to complete a certain amount of internship hours prior to being able to be a fully practicing military psychologist.

 Military Psychology Specialties

 Learn about military psychologist salaries.